eclipse-iceoryx/iceoryx/doc/design/status_port.md

 * World view/ latest transaction: Atomic state of the world, which is changed by a write operation
 * Transaction: A change of the world view
 * Current transaction: Transaction in local scope, read in the beginning of each operation
-* Chunk: Untyped piece of memory located in the shared memory payload segment
+* Chunk: Pointer to untyped memory
 * Read position: The chunk, which was used the last time to write data and is the one which is read from
 * Write position: The chunk which is used in a store operation, not currently being used by